 IAS 1 and IAS 8 were amended in October, 2018 to refine the definition of materiality and clarify its characteristics.
 The revised definition focuses on the idea that information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements.
-The adoption of these amendments did not have a material impact on the Company's unaudited condensed interim consolidated financial statements.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2020.